Fiber Optic Proximity Sensors Information

 Fiber Optics Physics Demonstration

-Video Credit: bcitphysics "BCIT" British Columbia Institute of Technology
+Video Credit: bcitphysics "BCIT" British Columbia Institute of Technology / CC BY 3.0

 When searching for fiber optic proximity sensors, sensing performance and optical configuration are the most important parameters to consider.
 Other considerations include cable material, emitted beam, modes of operation, body type and various features.

 Specifications for sensing performance include detecting range, position measurement window, minimum detectable object, and response time.

 - Detecting range is the range of sensor detection.
 For presence sensors, this goes up to the maximum distance for which the signal is stable.

 - Position measurement window is the width of linear region for the sensor.
 For example, if the sensor could measure between 14 and 24 cm, this window would be 10 cm.

 - Minimum detectable object is the smallest sized object detectable by the sensor.